 information genie (ĭn′fər-māʹshən jēʹnē) n. – 1.
 One who transforms unstructured information into clear, usable, and visually attractive materials.
 2. Researcher, writer, editor, information designer; usually analytical.

 Words and Information Design

 I am a substantive editor.
 I evaluate a document as a whole — its arguments, organization, readability, style, and design — then work with the author to transform the content into easily understood information that is designed for its intended use and audience.

-I work in design as well as words, with a special interest in how text and images combine for optimal information sharing.
-I also use the principles of "story," such as narrative arc and case method, to shape information.
+I work in visual design as well as words, paying particular attention to how text and images combine for optimal information sharing.
+I have a special interest in, and use, the principles of "story," such as narrative arc and case method, to shape information, both verbal and visual.

-I use my 15 years' experience in health care, policy, and law to specialize in preparing documents in those fields.
-I also work with academic content, drawing on my experience in peer-reviewed publishing and my interest in instructional design.
+I draw on my experience in health care, policy, law, and business writing to specialize in preparing documents in those fields.
+I work a great deal with academic content, drawing on my experience in peer-reviewed publishing and my interest in instructional design.
 But those are not my limits; research and an analytical mind bring many topics within my reach.

 Contact me if you've got information that needs a little transformational care.